-Bus carrying students crashes near the Alabama-Florida line, killing 1 and shutting down I-10
+Bus carrying students crashes near the Alabama-Florida line, killing driver and shutting down I-10

-(CNN)At least one person was killed when a bus carrying Houston-area band students drove into a 50-foot ravine in Baldwin County, Alabama, on Tuesday morning, Sheriff Huey Hoss Mack said.
+(CNN)A bus carrying Houston-area band students fell into a 50-foot ravine in Baldwin County, Alabama, early Tuesday morning, killing the driver, police said.

 The crash and rescue effort closed down Interstate 10 in both directions near the Florida state line.

+Authorities hope to reopen the highway by noon (1 p.m.
+ET), said Alabama State Trooper Capt.
+John Malone.
+The bus struck a bridge support when it landed in the ravine, and inspectors need to make sure the bridge is sound before reopening the interstate, he said.

+A wrecker was pulling the bus out of the gulley as Malone spoke to reporters.

 "The bus came to rest on one side down in the ravine.
 Those had to either be brought up by ropes or rappelling individuals from the fire department during the rescue operation.
-Some were carried out by either deputies or other law enforcement," the sheriff said, explaining the depth of the ravine complicated rescue efforts.
+Some were carried out by either deputies or other law enforcement," Baldwin County Sheriff Huey Hoss Mack said, explaining that the depth of the ravine complicated rescue efforts.

-Mack did not identify the person killed but said several injured people were taken to 10 hospitals in Baldwin County, the Alabama cities of Mobile, Daphne and Fairhope, and Pensacola, Florida.
+Malone did not identify the bus driver, saying only that he was male.
+Mack said several injured people were taken to 10 hospitals in Baldwin County, the Alabama cities of Mobile, Daphne and Fairhope, and Pensacola, Florida.
 He estimated there were about 45 people on the bus.

 Sacred Heart Hospital in Pensacola received 18 of the patients, according to its website.